coverclock/com-diag-hazer/README.md

 in Denver; otherwise it will be "J" ("Juliet") to indicate any local time zone.

 All subsequent lines represent the current state of Hazer data structures updated by data read from the device.
-Each line includes at its end the number of seconds left before this data expires because it has not been updated by the device, and the system (satellite constellation) with which it is associated.
+Each line includes at its end the system (satellite constellation) with which it is associated.
 GNSS indicates that the device is computing an "ensemble" solution that uses transmissions from multiple constellations, for example, from both the U.S. GPS constellation and the Russian GLONASS constellation.

 TIM is the most recent time solution, in UTC (or 'Z' for "Zulu"), and the current value of the One Pulse Per Second (1PPS) signal if the device provides